getnelson/nelson/docs/src/hugo/content/getting-started/install.md

       }

       infrastructure {
-        scheduler {
         scheduler = "kubernetes"
         kubernetes {
           # is nelson hosted on the cluster it is managing?
           in-cluster = false
           # in the event that Nelson is running on a substrate
           # outside of the deployment clusters, specify the path
           # to the kubeconfig which will dictate how kubectl does
           # authentication with the cluster and so forth.
           kubeconfig = /path/to/.kube/config
-          }
         }

         vault {